You are here: Urology Textbook > Urologic surgery > Inguinal orchidopexy

 Surgical approach:

 Inguinal incision.
-Incision of the aponeurosis of the abdominal external oblique muscle to open the inguinal canal.
-Search and identify the testis which can be located above the aponeurosis.
-Divide the gubernaculum testis and mobilize the spermatic cord up to the inner inguinal ring.
-Circular resection of the cremaster muscle is done to achieve additional mobility of the testis.
+Transect the aponeurosis of the abdominal external oblique muscle to open the inguinal canal.
+Search and identify the testis, which can be located above the aponeurosis.
+Divide the gubernaculum testis and mobilize the spermatic cord to the inner inguinal ring.
+Resect the cremaster muscle circularly to achieve additional mobility of the testis.
 Rule out a patent processus vaginalis.
+If the spermatic cord is too short, transection of the inferior epigastric vessels and medialization of the spermatic cord may help (Prentiss, 1960).

 Wound closure: